lwdsw/Kiln/guides/Fine Tuning LLM Models Guide.md

 # Guide: Fine Tuning 9 Models in 18 minutes with [Kiln AI](https://getkiln.ai)

+---

+# This guide as moved to [our docs](https://docs.getkiln.ai/docs/fine-tuning-guide).
+This page may be out of date.

+We suggest reading the [latest version](https://docs.getkiln.ai/docs/fine-tuning-guide).

+---

+## Original content

 [Kiln](https://getkiln.ai) is a new tool that makes it easy to fine-tune a wide variety of models like GPT-4o, Llama, Mistral, Gemma, and many more.

 ## Overview